wtvisser/wtvisser.github.io/_posts/2025-07-09-accelerate-state-of-devops-2024-developer-experience.md

 ---
 {% include post_category_and_date.html %}

 I recently re-read the [2024 DORA Report](https://dora.dev/research/2024/dora-report/).
-Here are my thoughts about **Developer Experience**.
+Here are my thoughts about what the report has to say about **Developer Experience**.
+For more on the DORA Report, see my [other posts in this series](#post-series).

+# Developer Experience
 ## Provide direction to obtain drive

 Guess what, Software Engineers are human too. `(/sarcasm)` The report mentioned: